sddevelopment-be/penguin-pragmatic-patterns/content/concepts/memento_mori.md

 ---

+[^1]: As the commentator team for the Toronto Raptors said multiple times in the 2018 NBA season:
-[^1]: The only certainties in life are Death, Taxes and JV threes. ~ 2018.
-Toronto Rapors NBA team commentators
+"The only certainties in life are Death, Taxes and JV threes."

+[^2]: As per Oscar Wilde: "Life is too important to be taken seriously."